Semantic Image Synthesis via Diffusion Models: Methodology

 \subsection{Semantic Diffusion Model.}

-Figure~\ref{fig:denoising} (a) gives an overview of the conditional denoising network in SDM, which is a U-Net-based network estimating the noise in the input noisy image.
+Figure~\ref{fig:overview} gives an overview of the conditional denoising network in SDM, which is a U-Net-based network estimating the noise in the input noisy image.
 Unlike previous conditional diffusion models, our denoising network processes the semantic label map and noisy image independently.
 The noisy image is fed into the denoising network at the encoder part.
 To fully leverage the semantic information, the semantic label map is injected into the the decoder of the denoising network by multi-layer spatially-adaptive normalization operators.

 \textbf{Encoder.} We encode the feature of the noisy image with stacked semantic diffusion encoder resblocks (SDEResblocks) and attention blocks.
-We show the detailed structure of the SDEResblocks in Figure~\ref{fig:denoising} (b), which consists of convolution, SiLU and group normalization.
-SiLU~\cite{ramachandran2017swish}, which is $f(x) = x \cdot \text{sigmoid}(x)$ simply, is an activation function tending to work better than ReLU~\cite{nair2010rectified} on deeper models.
+We show the detailed structure of the SDEResblocks in Figure~\ref{fig:SDResblock} (a).
 To make the network estimate noise at different timestep $t$, SDEResblock involves $t$ by scaling and shifting the intermediate activation with learnable weight $\mathbf{w}(t) \in \mathbb{R}^{1 \times 1 \times C}$ and bias $\mathbf{b}(t) \in \mathbb{R}^{1 \times 1 \times C}$, which is formulated as follows,

 where $\mathbf{f}^{i}, \mathbf{f}^{i+1} \in \mathbb{R}^{H \times W \times C}$ are the input and output features, respectively.
 The attention block refer to a self-attention layer~\cite{wang2018non} with skip connection, which is formulated as follows,